bhartiy/learnsellacious/pages/05.how-to/51.how-to-add-sample-data/default.md

 ![](Screen%20Shot%202020-05-09%20at%201.09.11%20PM.png)

-For more details in import https://www.sellacious.com/documentation-v2#/learn/import
+For more details in import go through to this documentation: https://www.sellacious.com/documentation-v2#/learn/import